 Alaska paid upgrades vary in price depending on the distance of the flight:

 Unfortunately, my flight clocks in at 2,554 miles.
 Just enough to cost $150 to upgrade.

 I received a value of 3.53 cents per point for this ticket.
-That’s a really good use for my Avios.
+That’s an excellent use for my Avios.
 One more perk was that when I upgraded my ticket, my fare changed to U class.
-Since I booked through British Airways, my frequent flyer number was still listed on my reservation and a few days later I noticed a change in my account balance.
+Since I booked through British Airways, my frequent flyer number was still listed on my reservation and a few days later, I noticed a change in my account balance.

 I earned 25% of the mileage flown credit in Avios to my account.
-Now, 636 miles isn’t much but considering I usually wouldn’t earn any miles on an award ticket, it was a nice surprise to get.
+Now, 636 miles isn’t much but considering I usually wouldn’t receive any miles on an award ticket, it was a pleasant surprise to get.

 Like this post?
 Please share it!
 We have plenty more just like it and would love if you decided to hang around and clicked the button on the top (if you’re on your computer) or the bottom (if you’re on your phone/tablet) of this page to follow our blog and get emailed notifications of when we post (it’s usually just once or twice a day).
 Or maybe you’d like to join our Facebook group, where we talk and ask questions about travel (including Disney parks), creative ways to earn frequent flyer miles and hotel points, how to save money on or for your trips, get access to travel articles you may not see otherwise, etc. Whether you’ve read our posts before or this is the first time you’re stopping by, we’re really glad you’re here and hope you come back to visit again!